J4ve/cccs106-projects/mod6_labs/README.md

      - Added new configuration variables in `Config` class for the geolocation API key and base URL
      - Created `get_weather_by_coordinates(lat, lon)` method in `WeatherService` to handle coordinate-based weather queries
      - Built `get_location_weather()` async method that fetches coordinates and retrieves weather data
-     - Added a "Check My Weather" button with a location icon in the UI
+     - Added a "Check My Weather" button with a location icon in the UI (Instead of the instructed "My Location" button name since I thought it is better)
      - Used the same loading and error handling pattern as the city search feature
      - Reused the existing `display_weather()` method to show results without duplicating code